Hexadecimalz/Bloomberg-Update-Check/README.md

 ## Example Usage

 Check out the main method when it is called.
 This is a very simple use case.
-The intention is to allow the code to be used withing messaging or e-mail, and such that the message will only occur once a month.
+The intention is to allow the code to be used within messaging or e-mail, and such that the message will only occur once a month.

 ```
  if main(sys.argv) == True: